 4. Mindfulness-based stress reduction

 Professor Jon Kabat-Zinn developed an 8-week group program that includes a variety of mindfulness techniques that can improve mental and physical health.
 The MBSR is an evidence-based program (also commonly used to test the effects of mindfulness) and it progressively teaches how to be mindful and reach a higher level of awareness.
-It includes relaxation, mindfulness meditation, breathing, yoga, body-scanning, group-discussions, a retreat, and daily home-work exercises.
-You can follow the MBSR program here.
+It includes relaxation, mindfulness meditation, breathing, yoga, body-scanning, group discussions, a retreat, and daily homework exercises.

 5. Contemplative practice

 Contemplative practice is a common term used to describe many forms of meditation.
 One such form is a deeply attentive and introspective form of meditation.
 In contemplative meditation, let your thoughts come and go.
 Let them unfold and create emotions.
 Notice those emotions as emotions you are having.
+That is, “you are having your emotions; you aren’t your emotions.”
 Contemplative practice is meta-cognitive (thinking about thinking) and purposeful.